FragSoc/esports-bot/README.md

   - Optionally also configure flake8 to help with linting
 - When adding a new extension consider the following:
   - Create user-facing strings inside of `src/locale/` using the same name as the extension of the filename (eg. for VoiceAdmin.py extension, there exists VoiceAdmin.toml).
 The strings can then be loaded with `load_cog_strings(__name__)` from `common.io`
-  - Each extension should have an associated environment variable to enable/disable it.
+  - If your extension should always be enabled, it should be in `extensions/default/`, otherwise it should have an environment variable to toggle it and it should be in `extensions/dynamic/`.
   - Extensions should be modular, meaning that they should be able to be enabled/disabled with hindering the function of other extensions
 - Any file loading or IO operations should be defined in `src/common/io.py`